bloominstituteoftechnology/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express Router, Express Middleware

 - [ ] Describe Middleware?

+Custom functions, filters, or actions you run the request through before you complete the HTTP request and return a result.
+Middleware is separated out from the main bodu of the function handling the request.

 - [ ] Describe a Resource?

+Sonmething that is stored and accessed in the backend.

 - [ ] What can the API return to help clients know if a request was successful?

+A status

 - [ ] How can we partition our application into sub-applications?

+by using Express Routing

 ## Minimum Viable Product